danbev/learning-v8/README.md

 class V8_EXPORT FunctionTemplate : public Template {
 }
 ```
-Rememeber that a function in javascript can have properties just like object.
+Remember that a function in javascript can have properties just like object.

 There is an example in [functiontemplate_test.cc](./test/functiontemplate_test.cc)